Blendify/blender-manual/trunk/blender_docs/manual/getting_started/installing/configuration/hardware.rst

    Read more about *Numpad Emulation* in the :doc:`User Preferences </preferences/input>`.

-Non English Keyboards
+Non-English Keyboards
 ^^^^^^^^^^^^^^^^^^^^^

-If you use a keyboard with a non-english keyboard layout, you still may benefit from switching your computer to the UK or US layout as long as you work with Blender.
+If you use a keyboard with a non-English keyboard layout, you still may benefit from switching your computer to the UK or US layout as long as you work with Blender.

 .. note::